yanpaing007/TonTonBot/README.md

 # TonTon Bot

-TonTon Bot is a script designed to automate certain tasks using multiple tokens and optional proxies.
-This README provides instructions on how to set up and run the script on both Windows and Mac/Linux systems.
+TonTon Bot is a script designed to tap nonstop for farming coins using multiple tokens and optional proxies.
+It supports multiple accounts and can run simultaneously.

 ## Prerequisites